Ovid/git-workflow/README.md

     git pushback

 That only works on branches.
 It's equivalent to:

     git push --set-upstream origin your-branch-name

 If you must force the push, use `--force`.
-Use this only if you know what this is and why you want it.
-It's probably safe if you are the only person working on this branch and you don't have it checked out anywhere else.
+Internally, we use `--force-with-leaase` which will overwrite the remote changes, but only if no one else has pushed changes there.

     git pushback -f
     # or